Gary-Community-Ventures/backend-template/README.md

 This repo is a a template for a Flask backend with a Postgres database.
 It also uses Clerk for authentication and Sentry for error tracking.

-To get started make a copy of `.env.example` to a `.env` and populate any keys that need to be set.
+To get started make a copy of `.env.example` to a `.env` file and populate any keys/values that need to be set.
 Then run `docker-compose up --build -d` and you should be up and running.

 Any changes you make to python files should be hot reloaded for faster development.

+## Examples

+Examples of routes can be found under the `app/routes` path.
+In `app/routes/main.py` you will find standard non-authenticated routes that can be used for testing.
+In `app/routes/auth.py` you will find examples of authenticated routes with used the auth decorators.
+It is easiest to test these if you have a working Clerk frontend.

 ## Useful Commands